magento/merchdocs/src/stores/compliance-ccpa-guide-merchants.md

       **Other Third Parties**: Those with whom you share or sell customer data.
 For example, you might share customer data with an advertising network in exchange for advertising.

-## Step 3: Map the customer journey in your store.
+## Step 3: Map the customer journey in your store(s).

-(Functional areas: User Experience, Information Technology, Administrative Support)
+Stakeholders: User Experience, Information Technology, Administrative Support

 Identify each point in the [customer journey]({% link getting-started/quick-tour.md -%}) where personal information is collected, and the type of information that is collected at each step.

 Visitors to your site must be notified in advance, or at the point of data collection.
 For example, a Magento store without custom integrations collects personal information when a customer account is created, and during checkout.
 If your store has custom integrations, there might be additional data items and attributes to identify.

 For data flow diagrams and technical information about database entities, see the following topics according to your version of Magento.
-Although these topics were written to help Magento merchants in the EU comply with the GDPR, they can be easily applied to CCPA compliance.
+Although these topics were written to help Magento merchants in the EU comply with the GDPR, they can be adapted for CCPA compliance.

 - [General Data Protection Regulation][2] (Magento 2.x)
 - [General Data Protection Regulation][3] (Magento 1.x)